This early hands-on book matters less as a map of today's stack and more as a snapshot of the first real engineering skeleton around GPT applications.

 3. Building simple applications

-- A practical bridge from playground experiments to a first working product.
+- A practical bridge from Playground experiments to a first working product.

 4. Prompt engineering and fine-tuning